zhanqirui/SpeechAnnotator-demo-page/README.md

-# MASC-Agent-demo-page
+# SpeechAnnotator-demo-page
-MASC-Agent: A Context-Aware Multi-Agent Pipeline for Multidimensional Speech Annotation
+SpeechAnnotator: A Context-Aware Multi-Agent Framework and Benchmark for Multidimensional Speech Annotation